Syncurity/irflow-sdk-python/examples/README.md

  The following steps create a user.

  1. Login to the IR Flow Web Application using an account with Admin privileges.
- 2. Navigte to the Admin Panel
+ 2. Navigate to the Admin Panel
  3. Select the Users menu, and the Users Item on that menu.
  4. If an user account that you want to use already exists, click edit on that user.
-If it does not exist, creat a user, and save it, then edit that new user.
+If it does not exist, create a user, and save it, then edit that new user.

  NOTE: IR Flow ships with a built in account named api, and a built in group named api.
 The api user is a member of the api group, and the api group has api read and write permissions.
 This is